How to Install Google Play Store in Windows 11 and Run Android Apps (2023)

-You might have used BlueStacks in your Windows PC to run Android apps.
-However, Microsoft is also testing Windows Subsystem for Android (WSA) in insider builds and it will be out soon.
-So, you would be able to run Android apps in Windows 11 natively.
-But Microsoft is planning to introduce Amazon App Store for Android apps.
-No matter how good Amazon App Store is, it won’t be as vast as Google Play Store.
-While it is unofficial, you can still install Google Play Store in Windows 11 and run Android apps using customized WSA.
+You might have used BlueStacks on your Windows PC to run Android apps.
+However, Microsoft also has a Windows Subsystem for Android (WSA) that allows you to run Android apps in Windows 11 natively.
+By default, WSA supports the Amazon App Store for Android apps, not the Google Play Store.
+No matter how good the Amazon App Store is, it won’t be as vast as the Google Play Store.
+While it is unofficial, you can still install the Google Play Store in Windows 11 and run Android apps using the customized WSA.

 Install Google Play Store using Custom WSA on Windows 11 and Run Android Apps and Games

-You would also need to enable some Optional Windows Features in Windows 11 which has been explained below.
-So, follow these steps to install Google Play Store in Windows 11 and get it working.
+Besides that, you would also need to enable some Optional Windows Features in Windows 11 which has been explained below.
+So, follow these steps to install the Google Play Store in Windows 11 and get it working.

 Step 1: Enable Developer Mode on your Windows 11 PC